Visitation Academy of Frederick: Academy Ownership

+Closure

+The school closed in June 2016.
+In a letter to parents, the chairman of the school's board of directors cited rising costs of the lay-operated school that "dramatically outpaced what the market is willing to bear," resulting in declined enrollment and unsustainable operations.

+Redevelopment

+The site was sold to a developer in 2017 for $2.75 million and suffered a fire in 2023.
+The site will be redeveloped into condos and a Marriott-affiliated hotel.
+Designer's renderings show restaurant seating in the nave of the former chapel.
+The restaurant's bar has replaced the chapel's altar and is overlooked by the original stained glass windows and religious statuary.

 Academics

-Classes include a traditional curriculum of language arts, math, science, social studies, physical education and geography.
-The traditional curriculum is enriched with art, music, dance, public speaking, Spanish, computer/technology education and life skills; With their current STEM curriculum they are creating a state of the art STEM center.
-The Visitation is also in an IB candidacy for their middle school years.
-Religious studies are a core part of the curriculum with students in 4th through 8th grade attending mass daily at St. John the Evangelist Roman Catholic Church, and primary classes attending weekly.
+Classes included a traditional curriculum of language arts, math, science, social studies, physical education and geography.
+The traditional curriculum was enriched with art, music, dance, public speaking, Spanish, computer/technology education (including a STEM center) and life skills.
+The Visitation was also in an International Baccalaureate candidacy for their middle school years.
+Religious studies were a core part of the curriculum with students in 4th through 8th grade attending mass daily at St. John the Evangelist Roman Catholic Church, and primary classes attending weekly.

 Extracurricular activities

 Athletics

-Students in 5th through 8th grade participate in the Maryland Junior Athletic Conference (MJAC) and compete against local middle schools in the area.
+Students in 5th through 8th grade participated in the Maryland Junior Athletic Conference (MJAC) and compete against local middle schools in the area.
 Sports programs include cross country, volleyball, basketball, soccer and track and field.

 Band

-Students in 4th through 8th grade have an opportunity to participate in Band.
+Students in 4th through 8th grade had an opportunity to participate in Band.

 Traditions

 Apple Dumpling Day

 The Visitation Sisters arrived in 1846 to relieve the Sisters of Charity.
 The students did not embrace the Sisters upon their arrival and began a hunger strike.
 The neighbors on East Second Street were sympathetic to the Visitation Sisters and made them dinner.
 The meal was brought in and shared by the Sisters with the students.
 Apple dumplings were served for dessert and as the sweet dessert was shared a bond was created between the Sisters and the students.

 This event was recreated annually until the late 1990s when the Sisters were no longer able to bake apple dumplings due to aging and failing health.
 Upon the departure of the Sisters from the Visitation Academy in 2005, the girls restarted Apple Dumpling Day in order to pay homage to the Sisters and order of the Visitation.

-Today the tradition is strong.
-All of the Visitation girls take part in Apple Dumpling Day from the pre-kindergarten through 2nd grade students, who harvest the apples off the campus apple tree, to the 3rd through 8th graders who bake the dumplings.
+In the final years of the school, the tradition remained strong.
+All of the Visitation girls took part in Apple Dumpling Day from the pre-kindergarten through 2nd grade students, who harvest the apples off the campus apple tree, to the 3rd through 8th graders who bake the dumplings.

 Service of Lights

-The Service of Lights tradition began in the 1950s, and continues today as a celebration of the birth of Jesus Christ.
-The ceremony is performed by 3rd through 8th grade girls in all white dresses.
-The program consists of songs performed by the chorus, bible readings about the birth of Christ and the lighting of candles.
+The Service of Lights tradition began in the 1950s, and continued as a celebration of the birth of Jesus Christ.
+The ceremony was performed by 3rd through 8th grade girls in all-white dresses.
+The program consisted of songs performed by the chorus, bible readings about the birth of Christ and the lighting of candles.